emil622/PYTHON_LUNCH/README.txt

-test to see if it works ***the new test made by E.M.
+This directory contains python files made with the purpose of practicing.

+ Created by E.M.